CrowSerainance/discord-shift-availability-distribution/README.md

      python bot.py
      ```

-   * Add environment variables:
+   * Environment variables:

      * `DISCORD_TOKEN=...`
      * `DATABASE_URL=...`

 3. Deploy.
-The bot should come online and start listening for slash/prefix commands.
+The bot should come online and start responding in your server.

 ---

 ## License

 This bot is provided as-is for managing Discord moderator shifts.
-You are free to fork, modify, and adapt it for your own servers and workflows.
+You’re free to fork, modify, and adapt it for your own servers.

 ```

-::contentReference[oaicite:19]{index=19}
+Cram that into your repo, commit, and go back to bullying your schedule spreadsheet into submission.
+::contentReference[oaicite:1]{index=1}
 ```